What is the Best Diet for Maintaining Healthy Teeth?

-Another thing to bear in mind is some citrus fruits, even though they are a healthy choice, can be harmful to your teeth.
+Another thing to bear in mind is some citrus fruits.
+Even though they are a healthy choice, they can be harmful to your teeth.
 You should think twice before consuming too much lemon, orange or grapefruit.
 Due to their acidic nature, they can cause the enamel to erode (i.e. the hard, protective coating of the tooth).
 Therefore it is best to eat them in moderation.

 Something that may seem less obvious, but is still equally important for maintaining good oral hygiene is drinking water.
 Not only is it a good substitute for drinking fizzy and sugary foods but also it is completely free from sugar (unless you buy carbonated/sparkling).

-It is important to be mindful when ordering or having takeaway foods as these can be high in sugar or salt; a couple of examples being sweet chilli or sweet and sour dishes as well as dressings on some salads.
+It is important to be mindful when ordering or having takeaway foods.
+These foods can be high in sugar or salt.
+Some examples being sweet chilli or sweet and sour dishes as well as dressings on some salads.

-Overall the key to maintaining healthy teeth is actively thinking about the food and drink you are consuming and making sure that you are reducing your sugar intake (even if this means incorporating this gradually).
+Overall the key to maintaining healthy teeth is actively thinking about the food and drink you are consuming.
+This includes making sure that you are reducing your sugar intake (even if this means incorporating this gradually).
 As well as maintenance of your teeth such as cleaning effectively twice a day and attending regular check-ups.